 The College will reasonably accommodate student's religious needs, observances, and practices when requested under the following policy and procedures.
-An individual's request for reasonable religious accommodations or observances, including time away from school activities, may be accommodated unless College operations would suffer unduly by granting the student's request.
+An individual's request for reasonable religious accommodations 23 | P a g e or observances, including time away from school activities, may be accommodated unless College operations would suffer unduly by granting the student's request.